laboratory notes

 Nucleation is the key to crystallization.
 It is often the case that either no nucleation occurs at all or that excess nucleation takes place in crystallization trials.
 It is therefore necessary to devise methods for inducing and controlling nucleation to obtain crystals of diffracting size and quality.

-The Nextal Crystallization Tool (Fig. 1[link]a) consists of wells that are sealed by a screw cap, which incorporates the cover-slip.
-This tool is particularly useful for setting up trials for decoupling the phases of nucleation and growth.
-This is achieved by transferring cover-slips holding hanging drops from reservoirs under conditions that normally give many small crystals to reservoirs at concentrations that normally yield clear drops.
+The Nextal Crystallization Tool (Fig. 1a) consists of wells that are sealed by a screw cap, which incorporates the cover-slip.
+This tool is particularly useful for setting up trials for decoupling the phases of This is achieved by transferring cover-slips holding hanging drops from reservoirs under conditions that normally give many small crystals to reservoirs at concentrations that normally yield clear drops.
 The screw-cap design affords easy transfer of drops from one reservoir to another.
 This is in contrast to Linbro plates where the reservoirs are generally sealed with grease that makes it difficult to remove the cover-slip after a period of time and to be certain of the effectiveness of the seal over the new reservoir.

 The standard Nextal plate has now been modified to enable a further use that facilitates controlled evaporation.